telecomsxchange/smpp-proxy/README.md

 TelecomsXChange SMPP proxy is the core component for the SMS exchange functionality on telecomsxchange platform, it handles sms Routing,Billing and security using AAA.

-- HIGH TPS SUPPORT
+- HIGH TPS SUPPORT up to 3000/sec per node (P.S with no billing)
 - SMS ROUTING/LCR
+- Throttling Control per buyer/IP-account/Route
 - PREPAID/POST BILLING/charging
-- Realtime SmS control and call data records (CDRs) generation using RADIUS
+- Realtime SMS control and call data records (CDRs) generation using RADIUS
 - Seamless compatibility with majority of popular SMPP software and hardware on the market today
 - Robustness and Resilence
 - SUPPORT SMPP V3.x and 5.x
 - SUPPORT RtL such as arabic and chinese letters
-- TPS limiting per account
+- Accurate SMPP Rate limiting per account/route

 # Encodings